Skip to content

 Piaggio own this Italian motorcycle company.
 The company manufacturers a considerable amount of scooters, bicycles and lately super bikes like the Aprilia V4 RSV4 and the V-twin RSV mille.

 The company was founded in 1945 in Naole, Italy.
-Despite the bike manufacturing a variety of bike models it is in the racing track that the biking machine has seen huge success.
+Despite the bike manufacturing a variety of bike models, the biking machine has seen huge success in the racing track.
 Here it has won the Grand Prix in the 500cc and 250cc category.
 The bike maker also participates in the MotoGP and FIM superbike world championship.

 Aprilia RSV4